Best bib and tucker: Michelin Hants & Isle of Wight

 Chesil Rectory, Winchester

 Tucked inside a beautiful Medieval timbered house, the ex Mirabelle and Fortnum and Mason chef, Damian Brown, cooks what Michelin describe as “classically-based dishes informed by local, seasonal produce and given a modern twist”.
 Think chalk-stream trout pastrami, crisp, Bere Mill Lamb Shoulder and a mighty Sunday roast.
-All eyes now on the restauranteur’s latest venture, Inn the Park, just a short walk away.
+Keep a close eye on the restauranteur’s newer venture, Inn the Park, just a short walk away.

 The Greyhound on the Test, Stockbridge